-The combat-proven multiple launch rocket system (MLRS) is a rocket artillery system manufactured by Lockheed Martin Missiles and Fire Control.
-The system is operational in the US Army, while fourteen countries have fielded or ordered MLRS: Bahrain, Denmark, France, Germany, Greece, Israel, Italy, Japan, South Korea, The Netherlands, Norway, Turkey and United Kingdom.
-The system has also been built in Europe by an international consortium of companies from France, Germany, Italy and the UK.
+The combat-proven M270 multiple launch rocket system (MLRS) is a highly mobile rocket artillery system manufactured in the US by Lockheed Martin Missiles and Fire Control, a subsidiary of Lockheed Martin.
+The MLRS is operational with the armed forces of Bahrain, Finland, Egypt, France, Germany, Greece, Israel, Italy, Saudi Arabia, Japan, South Korea, Turkey, the US and the UK.
+The system is built in Europe by an international consortium of companies from France, Germany, Italy and the UK.

-In January 2006, it was agreed that two batteries of MLRS (nine launchers per battery) were to be transferred from the Netherlands to Finland.
+In January 2006, two batteries of MLRS (nine launchers a battery) were agreed to be transferred from the Netherlands to Finland.
 The systems were delivered in February 2007.

-In May 2011, the Finnish Army placed a $45.3m order to upgrade its 22 M270 MLRS launchers.
-The upgrade enables the launchers to fire precision GPS-guided munitions.
+The Finnish Army placed a $45.3m order to upgrade its 22 M270 MLRS launchers in May 2011.
+The upgrade incorporated the universal fire control system in the MLRS, allowing the launchers to fire precision global positioning system (GPS)-guided munitions.

 The MLRS launcher unit comprises an M270 launcher loaded with 12 rockets, packaged in two six-rocket pods.
 The launcher, which is mounted on a stretched Bradley chassis, is a highly automated self-loading and self-aiming system.
 It contains a fire control computer that integrates the vehicle and rocket-launching operations.

-The rockets can be fired individually or in ripples of two to 12.
-Accuracy is maintained in all firing modes because the computer re-aims the launcher between rounds.
+The rockets can either be fired individually or in ripples of two to 12.
+Accuracy is maintained in all firing modes by the computer re-aiming the launcher between rounds.

-The MLRS can be readily transported to the area of operations, for example by the C-5 transporter aircraft or by train.
-MLRS has excellent cross-country mobility and a road speed of 64km/h.
+The M270 MLRS can be readily transported to areas of operations, for example by the C-5 transporter aircraft or train.
+The MLRS offers optimal cross-country mobility and a road speed of 64km/h.

 The basic MLRS tactical rocket warhead contains 644 M77 munitions, which are dispensed above the target in mid-air.
-The dual-purpose bomblets are armed during freefall and a simple drag ribbon orients the bomblets for impact.
-Each MLRS launcher can deliver almost 8,000 munitions in fewer than 60 seconds at ranges exceeding 32km.
+The dual-purpose bomblets are armed during freefall, and a simple drag ribbon orients the bomblets for impact.
+Each MLRS launcher can deliver approximately 8,000 munitions in less than 60 seconds at ranges exceeding 32km.

-Other mission-oriented rockets include the extended-range (ER) rocket, the reduced-range practice rocket (RRPR) with a range of eight kilometres to 15km and the AT2, which dispenses 28 antitank mines per round.
-The extended-range rocket, first fielded in 1998, carries 518 improved munitions in excess of 45km.
+Other mission-oriented rockets include the extended-range (ER) rocket, the reduced-range practice rocket (RRPR), which has a range of 8km to 15km, and the AT2, which dispenses 28 antitank mines a round.
+The ER rocket was first fielded in 1998 and carries 518 improved munitions in excess of 45km.

-The MLRS computerised fire control system enables a reduced crew, or even a single soldier to load and unload the launcher.
-A portable boom control device and cable hook assembly is used for loading and unloading.
+The MLRS computerised fire control system enables a reduced crew, or even a single soldier, to load and unload the launcher.
+A portable boom control device and cable hook assembly are used for loading and unloading.
 The fire control computer allows firing missions to be carried out either manually or automatically.